samhwang/hackintosh-sams-workstation-config/README.md

 ## Note to self

-After editing the `config.plist` file, since the master branch has vault enabled, the vault keys needs to be regenerated.
+After editing anything in the `EFI/OC` folder, the vault keys needs to be regenerated, since the master branch config has vault enabled.
+Only the BOOT_USB branch doesn't have one, for debugging and verbose needs.